 Despite these strict requirements, there are pathways for non-native speakers who are fluent in English and possess a strong command of the language.
 For instance, if a non-native speaker has advanced degrees in English, has lived in an English-speaking country for a considerable period, or has a proven track record of teaching English effectively, they might also be considered for teaching positions.
 These candidates must typically demonstrate their language proficiency through standardized English language tests such as IELTS or TOEFL, achieving scores that reflect a high level of English fluency.

-In addition to fluency, a TEFL (Teaching English as a Foreign Language) certification is often required, regardless of whether you are a native or non-native speaker.
+In addition to bachelors degree, a TEFL (Teaching English as a Foreign Language) certification is also required, regardless of whether you are a native or non-native speaker.
+It can be a TEFL, TESOL or CELTA, as long as it is at least 120 hours.
 This certification focuses on teaching methods specifically designed for teaching English to non-native speakers and is an essential credential for demonstrating your ability to teach effectively in diverse classroom settings.

 Overall, while the primary criterion is to be a native English speaker, there are exceptions and additional qualifications that can allow non-native speakers to teach English in China.
 These standards ensure that students receive high-quality education and that teachers are equipped to handle the complexities of language instruction in a foreign country.